No student will be refused care because of inability to pay at the time of service.

 No fee for routine office visits.
 View the costs page for a full list of fees and costs.
 Payment due at time of service.
 Fees may be paid by cash, personal check, or All-Campus card.
 Unpaid balances will be forwarded to Student Accounts and will incur a $10 service charge.

 As a convenience for students, Drew University Health Service will provide ongoing immunotherapy injections (allergy shots) for students who have previously had immunotherapy treatment.
 Students must present in advance to drop off their serum before they can schedule an appointment to receive their allergy shots.
 The student must also sign a consent and have their allergist review and sign the Allergist Instructions for Administration of Allergy Extract.
 Allergy shots are given by appointment only and when a nurse practitioner or physician is on site.

 Please complete the following documents and bring them to the Health Service prior to your first allergy appointment.

 Directions to refill your birth control pills online: (must be prescribed or arranged through Health Service before it can be requested online).
 Send an email to email@example.com and state your name, the name of your medication and the number of packs you are requesting.
 If your request is received by 9am on a weekday, the prescription will be ready for pick-up by 3pm that same day.
 No appointment is needed but be prepared to pay for the medication when it is picked up.
-Refilled prescriptions not picked up within three days of request will need to be re-submitted.
+Refilled prescriptions not picked up within 2 weeks of request will need to be re-submitted.
 E-mail requests are not processed over weekends or academic breaks.
 Email is not a confidential mode of communication.
 Please contact the Health Service by phone ( x3414) or in person if privacy is essential.

 Refills for a limited supply of medications may be done online if arrangements have previously been discussed with your provider at the Health Service.